Crazy Ants Invasion | Eradicate & Prevent Unwanted Guests

 Inside the House

-To get rid of crazy ants inside your home, the first step is to locate their entry points.
+The first step is to locate their entry points.
 This can be challenging due to their erratic patterns, so placing ant killer bait is necessary.
 Once they’ve found the bait, they’ll form a steady line of worker ants that can lead you to their nest.

 Once you’ve found their entry points, use a dust or granule insecticide with a residual effect to cover those spots.
 Using a spray insecticide for the visible ants and foraging inside your home can also be effective.
 Once you find where the ants are coming from, you have halfway through to eliminate the problem.